cfgnunes/wxlame/README.md

 ### Tools used for development
 Source code written completely in C++ using:

-* GCC - The GNU Compiler Collection
+- GCC - The GNU Compiler Collection;

-* CodeBlocks - Open-Source IDE
+- CodeBlocks - Open-Source IDE;

-* wxWidgets - Open-Source GUI framework
+- wxWidgets - Open-Source GUI framework;

-* wxSmith - wxWidgets GUI-builder
+- wxSmith - wxWidgets GUI-builder.

 ### License
 This program is licensed under the terms of the GNU General Public License version 3.
 Available online under: